CUP Series

 Example Use Case

-In a 50/50 or Double Up contest, where you only need to finish in the top half to win, you might favor including more reliable drivers like Houff and similar close floor/ceiling drivers in your lineup to minimize risk.
+In a 50/50 or Double Up contest, where you only need to finish in the top half to win, you might favor including more reliable drivers like Cassill and similar close floor/ceiling drivers in your lineup to minimize risk.
 Their higher floor points convey a more consistent performance, helping you to secure a win.

-Conversely, in a Tournament or GPP contest, where the payout structure rewards the top finishers, you might include drivers like Busch and similar high ceiling drivers who have the potential to achieve high scores but come with greater risk.
+Conversely, in a Tournament or GPP contest, where the payout structure rewards the top finishers, you might include drivers like Byron and similar high ceiling drivers who have the potential to achieve high scores but come with greater risk.
 Balancing your lineup with both high-risk, high-reward drivers and reliable performers can maximize your chances of securing a top spot and winning big.

 Average Points Chart